UNC Kenan-Flagler MBA Essay Tips and Deadlines [2025-2026], Class Profile

 Optional topics:

-• “Tell us more about who you are so we can get to know you as a person.”
+Let’s take a closer look at the key elements of the prompt for this optional essay.
+First is “tell us more about who you are so we can get to know you as a person.”
 This essay should not be about the widgets or apps you’ve created or the three-letter acronyms that define your work.
-It needs to be about you as a human being and a potential member of the MBA program’s community.
+It needs to be about who you are as a human being and a potential member of the MBA program’s community.
 Why should your fellow students want to hang out with you?

 Although you could use this essay to provide context for a weakness in your application, you can also use it to discuss your “interests and passions” or to present a “fun fact about yourself.”
-Let the adcom see this other side of you, which might not come through in the required portions of the application.
+Let the adcom see another side of you that might not come through in the required portions of the application.
 This is one optional essay you should not skip!

 Kenan-Flagler application deadlines